wey-gu/nebulagraph-ai/README.md

 NebulaGraph AI Suite for Python (ng_ai) is a powerful Python library that offers APIs for data scientists to effectively read, write, analyze, and compute data in NebulaGraph.

-With the support of single-machine engine(NetworkX), or distributed computing environment using Spark we could perform Graph Analysis and Algorithms on top of NebulaGraph in less than 10 lines of code, in unified and intuitive API.
+With the support of a single-machine engine(NetworkX), or distributed computing environment using Spark, we could perform Graph Analysis and Algorithms on top of NebulaGraph in less than 10 lines of code, in unified and intuitive API.

 ## Quick Start in 5 Minutes

-**Option 1**: Try on your Desktop?
+**Option 1**: Try on your Desktop.
 Go with [NebulaGraph Docker Extension](https://hub.docker.com/extensions/weygu/nebulagraph-dd-ext)!

 **Option 2**: On Linux Server?
 Go with Nebula-Up 👇🏻

-- Setup env with Nebula-Up following [this guide](https://github.com/wey-gu/nebulagraph-ai/blob/main/docs/Environment_Setup.md).
+- Set up env with Nebula-Up following [this guide](https://github.com/wey-gu/nebulagraph-ai/blob/main/docs/Environment_Setup.md).
 - Install ng_ai with pip from the Jupyter Notebook with http://localhost:8888 (password: `nebula`).
 - Open the demo notebook and run cells one by one.
 - Check the [API Reference](https://github.com/wey-gu/nebulagraph-ai/blob/main/docs/API.md)